isotope-project/ssa-densem/reviewer-log.md

   We have taken it out of the main body.

 * Section 5

-Section 5: This is a pretty nice introduction to Premonoidal/Freyd categories and recursion, but the lack of citations gives the misleading and unintentional impression that these are new concepts.
+* Section 5: This is a pretty nice introduction to Premonoidal/Freyd categories and recursion, but the lack of citations gives the misleading and unintentional impression that these are new concepts.
 In particular, Power and Robinson MSCS 1997 which introduces premonoidal categories and Levy, Power and Thielecke Information and Computation 2003 which introduces Freyd categories are not cited anywhere in the paper, even though they provide similar soundness and completeness results to those formalized in this work.

+  We have added this citation

-Especially the formulation of Elgot structure should be discussed and compared with (co)-cartesian Traced monoidal categories, which were studied in Hasegawa TLCA 1997 and Simpson and Plotkin LICS 2000.
+* Especially the formulation of Elgot structure should be discussed and compared with (co)-cartesian Traced monoidal categories, which were studied in Hasegawa TLCA 1997 and Simpson and Plotkin LICS 2000.

+  We reworked this section slightly to give more context, but felt discussing traces was better left to the later section on string diagrams, where we already had a citation for Hasegawa CTCS 2002 in which the correspondence between traces on the coproduct and fixpoints is laid out.

-Theorem 5.2: what does it mean for a subcategory to be an equivalence relation?
+* Theorem 5.2: what does it mean for a subcategory to be an equivalence relation?
 I think you just want to say that it is a thin subcategory

+  We give the definition immediately afterwards.

-1855-56: what is meant by "continuous" here? homomorphism of join semilattices?
+* 1855-56: what is meant by "continuous" here? homomorphism of join semilattices?

+  We have simplified the definition to remove this complication

-2077-78: this was already defined on page 30
+* 2077-78: this was already defined on page 30

+  TODO: confused

 * Section 6

-2302: "literature on strong Elgot monads": no citation????
+* 2302: "literature on strong Elgot monads": no citation????

+  We have reworked this slightly, and added a citation

-2304: Maybe worth pointing out this is not constructive.
+* 2304: Maybe worth pointing out this is not constructive.
 This can be done constructively if you use the partial elements monad Partial A := Σ(ϕ : Prop) ϕ ⇒ A.

-2513: fewer not less
+  We have added a footnote

-Section 6.3: I am not an expert on weak memory and found this section very hard to follow, and again I don't know which parts are novel contributions and which are taken from prior work (Kavanagh and Brookes 2017).
+* Section 6.3: I am not an expert on weak memory and found this section very hard to follow, and again I don't know which parts are novel contributions and which are taken from prior work (Kavanagh and Brookes 2017).

+  We have reworked this section slightly, and adjusted our wording to make it clear that we only slightly adapt Brookes' model to our framework

 * Section 7

-2814-2815: then why is the more general setting included at all?
+* 2814-2815: then why is the more general setting included at all?

+  TODO: confused

-7.4.3: this section doesn't explain what guarded iteration is in enough detail to be self-contained
+* 7.4.3: this section doesn't explain what guarded iteration is in enough detail to be self-contained

+  TODO: Neel halp

 Referee: 2